You want smart political talk without the meltdowns?

 She is one of a kind.

-Well, number one, I I w was kind of inspired by it because you actually put together a montage of the kids that are benefiting from the scholarships.
+Well, number one, I was kind of inspired by it because you actually put together a montage of the kids that are benefiting from the scholarships.

-And I know you you used examples in Ainsley's home state, original home state of uh South Carolina.
+And I know you used examples in Ainsley's home state, original home state of South Carolina.

-And um what we do is is real and the stories of the lives that are impacted are are real, and we're really proud to obviously have Ainsley and her amazing new book uh supporting us.
+And we're really proud to obviously have Ainsley and her amazing new book supporting us.

 You know, it's sad in so many ways.

-Um and I was watching this, and and Ainsley, maybe you can pick it up from here.
+And I was watching this, and Ainsley, maybe you can pick it up from here.

-You guys actually challenged the your audience this morning, and I thought I'd I'd wanted to kind of add to it a little bit if we can here on the radio.
+You guys actually challenged your audience this morning, and I thought I'd wanted to kind of add to it a little bit if we can here on the radio.

 Am I getting that right?

-There are thirteen folds that bring the flag to its triangle shape.
+There are 13 folds that bring the flag to its triangled shape.

-And we challenge people if uh they became a wingman and pledge thirteen dollars a month to Folds of Honor that we would send them uh Ainsley's book through your eyes.
+And we challenge people if they became a wingman and pledged $13 a month to Folds of Honor that we would send them Ainsley's book, Through Your Eyes.

-That's what it's gonna take for me to get a copy of the book.
+That's what it's going to take for me to get a copy of the book.

 I never got a copy from Ainsley Earhart's new book.

-I mean, there's there's a lot of good charities, and I know actually you helped over a couple of Christmases when we did homes for building homes for heroes.
+And I know, actually, you helped over a couple of Christmases when we did building homes for heroes.

-Um what was it about Folds of Honor that drew you in that you know you donated all this money?
+What was it about Folds of Honor that drew you in that, you know, you donated all this money?

 Yeah, I was really torn because I love Freedom Alliance.